eathren/NolanPortfolio/content/blog/What Is An API Anyways/index.md

 length: 10
 ```

-### Using 'live' data instead

 That's neat and all, but we're really just fetching a string (bunch of text-characters together), and it's not **too** exciting.
 I mean, we got a few lines with funny brackets.
 Big deal, right?

+### Using 'live' data instead

 Well here is one from blockchain.info.
 It pulls the latest bitcoin price in 15 minute brackets for many of the top currencies in the world.
-Let's try pulling it all in exactly the same way as we did before, and then parse it down to just something readable and that we care about (USD).
+Let's try pulling it all in exactly the same way as we did before, and then after we'll refine our list to only what we care about (USD) so there's less information and a bit more readable readable.

 ```js
 fetch("https://blockchain.info/ticker")